oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 All the above will not cause a resource deallocation.
 However, users will not be able to exceed the quota limitations again after the resources are released.
 Also, if a user was removed from the list of permitted users it won't result in an immediate interruptive action.
 However, that user won't be able to use this quota again, unless permitted to.

-### Basic functionality
+### Functionality

-Users can set the SD quota in engine and define cosumers(users/groups).

-Users can set the vDisk minimum reserved IO value in engine.

-Engine can obtain statistic of IO of each vm.

-This requires support of the statistics info in VDSM API.

-Users can set the elements Detailed Description Section for a specific vDisk when a VM is created or running.
+Basic: Users can set the elements Detailed Description Section for a specific vDisk when a VM is created or running.
 These elements are kept in migration.
 This requires support of this in VDSM API: create VM, hot plug and update VM device.
 Dynamic setting these elements should also be supported.

-### Automatic per-device tuning for IO bandwidth limit

-In the following chapters, we will explain how to tune this IO bandwidth limit dynamically .
-The adjustment is performed by MOM,VDSM and Engine.
-This section gives the way to set initial value.
-This value is used as start point when io limit is adjusted.
-The IO limit is then tuned according to IO bandwidth usage of vms.

-#### Initial IO limit value

-The initial io limit of vDisks bandwidth can be set to the value when vm is created, dynamically set via VDSM API.
-By defualt, it will use quota as upper bound.

-#### IO limit tuning

-IO limit is tuned by a similar mechanism in MOM, but needs Engine to make the whole decision.
-This is because vms use that storage domain reside on different hosts, and the tunning need a global decision.
-We use the following policy:

-*   If one or above vms's IO is below the reserve, we pick a vDisk which created by quota consumer to deflate its IO limit by certain percent(e.g. 5% but not below the reserved min value).

-To this end, we need to distinguish the situation that vm has fewer IO than reserved and other vm's IO affect its IO bandwidth.
-The vm picked satisfies:

-      vDisk IO bandwidth usage - minimum reserved IO value reserved is the max among all the vDisks that consumes the quota

-*   If all vDisks' reserve IO bandwidth can be guarteed, the IO limit for a vm can be inflated by a certain percent. (not exeeding quota)

-The vm picked satisfies:

-      vDisk IO limit  -  IO bandwidth usage is the min among all the vDisks that consumes the quota

-Thus, MOM need to collect IO bandwidth usage statistics of vms' vDisks and check if its reserve cannot be guaranteed or all the vDisks can be guaranteed.
-If it is the case, it should notify vdsm and further engine.
-VDSM can change the status and make engine know when it polls these information.
-When engine is notified, it picks the vDisk and set its io limit to a new value.
+Advanced: Users can set the SD quota in engine and define cosumers(users/groups).
+Users can set the vDisk minimum IO limit in engine.

 ## Documentation / External references